manojgayala/POPL1/Language Manual.md

 ```
 Expression || Expression
 ```
-he operands must be bool type or must be convertible to it.
+The operands must be bool type or must be convertible to it.
 The result's type is bool.

 ### Conditional Expression Operator:
 ```